-In April 2018 came the announcement not even the most optimistic of pop fans could've foreseen: after 35 years apart, Swedish pop icons ABBA confirmed they had recorded new songs.
+In April 2018 came the announcement not even the most optimistic of pop fans could have foreseen: after nearly 40 years apart, Swedish pop icons ABBA confirmed they had recorded new music.

-While ABBA may not have been recording and performing together for over three decades, in some ways it's like they've never been away.
-Their greatest hits album ABBA Gold has been an almost permanent fixture of the Official Albums Chart since its release in 1992, and with over 5.58m copies sold, is the second-biggest selling album of all time in the UK, behind the greatest hits of another iconic band, Queen.
-See the UK's top selling albums of all time
+While ABBA may not have been recording and performing together for over three decades previously, in some ways it's like they've never been away.
+Their greatest hits album ABBA Gold has been an almost permanent fixture of the Official Albums Chart since its release in 1992, recently becoming the first record to log 1000 weeks on the Official Albums Chart Top 100.
+With over 5.61 million copies sold, it's the second-biggest selling album of all time in the UK, behind the greatest hits of another iconic band, Queen.

 Not only that, but a jukebox musical of ABBA's songs in the West End – and since, globally – has kept ABBA's hits in the public consciousness, and two subsequent movie adaptations have introduced further generations to the magic of Agnetha, Björn, Benny, and Frida.

-We've got the list right here.
+To celebrate their highly anticipated return, we reveal below ABBA's best-selling studio albums in the UK.
 Not only that, but as an extra bonus, we can tell you which of each album's tracks have endured the most in the modern era, and have performed the best digitally.

 First, the Top 3 in detail…